Accessibility & ArrivING

 Our event foresees participation by up to about 50 participants.
 All presentors will use microphones when speaking.
 The environment should not be overly stimulating sensorially.

 We are confirming detailed arrival instructions, including for people using wheelchairs.
-Check back here on June 1st for more details.
 We will also share further details via e-mail with all registered attendees.
 Register here!

 By public transit: Take the Green Line to the Hynes Convention Center stop.
 Exit left onto Massachusetts Avenue and cross Boylston Street.
 The Berklee Performance Center is about 30 yards from the corner.